-From what the inspector observed, there was evidence that the five residents living in the centre received quality care in which their independence was promoted.
+From what the inspectors observed, there was evidence that the six residents living in the centre received quality care in which their independence was promoted.
 Appropriate governance and management systems were in place which ensured that appropriate monitoring of the services provided was completed.
+However, there were some areas of improvement identified in relation to the maintenance of the premises and reviews of an environmental restriction in place for one of the residents.

-The centre comprised of a two storey, five bed-roomed house and a separate selfcontained apartment for one resident.
+The centre comprised of a two storey, five bed-roomed house and a separate self-contained apartment for one resident.
 It was located on the outskirts of a town in Kildare and within walking distance of a range of local amenities.
-The centre was registered to accommodate six adult residents and there was therefore one vacancy at the time of inspection.
-The inspector met with four of the five residents living in the centre.
-These resident indicated to the inspector that they were happy living in the centre and that the staff team were kind to them.
+The centre was registered to accommodate six adult residents and there were no vacancies at the time of inspection.
+The inspector met briefly with each of the six residents living in the centre.
+A number of the residents were unable to tell the inspectors their views of the centre but some residents indicated that they were happy living in the centre and that the staff team were kind to them.
 Warm interactions between the residents and staff caring for them was observed.
 The resident living in the self contained apartment was reluctant to engage with the inspector but appeared in good spirits.
-Staff reported that the resident had settled well in their new surroundings which it was considered better met their individual needs.